 You’re always dieting and working out

 As self-criticism escalates, victims turn to extreme measures to compensate for whatever flaws they think exist.
-“This may mean that a person exercises or diets excessively to lose weight they think they have gained, or a male takes protein and lifts weights to become ‘big enough,’ even if he appears to be very muscular to others,” says Ariane Machin, PhD, psychologist and body image expert.
+“This may mean that a person exercises or diets excessively to lose weight they think they have gained, or a person takes protein and lifts weights to become ‘big enough,’ even if he appears to be very muscular to others,” says Ariane Machin, PhD, psychologist and body image expert.
 This mindset can quickly spiral into eating disorders, like anorexia and bulimia, and/or over-exercise.
 (Here’s what a body image coach wishes you knew.)

 Your work and leisure life suffer

 In order to meet the criteria for a BDD diagnosis, your symptoms must be significant enough to impact your home, school, or work life.
 If your grooming ritual eats up so much time that you’re continually late for work, or your weight obsession leads you to avoid friends and family, you could be at risk.
 Constantly fixating on your perceived flaws will interfere with your ability to focus on other topics, according to Slabodnick.
 That can prevent you from fully engaging in everyday activities—and it may be time to seek treatment.
 (Check out these everyday things that could trigger anxiety.)